Isle of Whithorn: St Ninian's Chapel

-Isle of Whithorn Tower
+The Cairn

-The Isle's most familiar landmark is the square, white tower that has been a navigational aid for hundreds of years.
+The Isle's most familiar landmark is the square, white tower known locally as 'The Cairn', that has been a navigational aid for hundreds of years.

 From here there are views of the Kirkcudbright coast, the whole of the northern range of the English Lake District mountains, and to the south the rounded, mountainous form of the Isle of Man.

 During the Second World War it was the site of a tracking station for anti-aircraft gunnery practice.
 The set-up was that an aircraft flew up and down in front of the guns, which would try to bring it down.
 Initially, radio-controlled 'Queen Bee' aircraft were used, and the flat concrete foundation by the white tower on the cairn, now the location of the Solway Harvester memorial stone, was laid down for one of the control huts.
 The memorial stone to the Solway Harvester is in the form of an anchor set in a granite block.